- What We Do

 Generating User Engagement

 Blog posts offer the opportunity to connect with your audience in unique ways, but you need to consider more than the content on the page.
-With a growing number of homeowners on social media, it can be beneficial to share your blogs on the tools your local clients are likely using—like your company’s Facebook, Twitter, LinkedIn (for HVAC contractors doing commercial work), and Google+.
+With a growing number of homeowners turning to HVAC contractors’ social media pages for information, it can be beneficial to share your blogs on the tools your local clients are likely using—like your company’s Facebook, Twitter, LinkedIn (for HVAC contractors doing commercial work), and Google+.
 These outlets can help you generate user engagement, and Google+ posts with geo-modified terms can also provide additional local rankings that link back to your blog.

 Another way to share your blogs with your target audience is through email newsletters.
 This way, you can promote your latest blogs to former customers who may come back for HVAC repairs, replacements, or maintenance work and simultaneously offer incentives—like coupons or financing offers that may be appealing as well.